MBD Consultants, LLC dba XG Consultants Group, Inc.

 Upon receipt of a verifiable consumer request (see below), and as required by the CCPA, we will provide a response to such requests.

-- Request to Correct Inaccurate Information.
-You have the right to request that we correct inaccurate personal information that we maintain.
+Request to Correct Inaccurate Information.
+You have the right to request that we correct inaccurate personal information that we maintain about you subject to certain limitations.
 Upon receipt of a verifiable consumer request (see below), and as required by the CCPA, we will provide a response to such requests.

 - the consumer who is the subject of the request,